confluentinc/event-streaming-patterns/docs/event-sink/event-sink.md

 Conceptually, an event sink is the opposite of an [Event Source](../event-source/event-source.md).
 In practice, however, components such as an event processing application can act as both an event source and an event sink.

 ## Problem
-How can an application consume events?
+How can I read (or consume / subscribe to) events in an [Event Streaming Platform](../event-stream/event-streaming-platform.md)?

 ## Solution

 ![event-sink](../img/event-sink.png)

-The event sink is an application capable of consuming events from an event streaming platform.
-This application can be a generic consumer or a more complex
-[Event Processing Application](../event-processing/event-processing-application.md) such as Kafka Streams or ksqlDB.
+Use an event sink, which typically acts as a client in an Event Streaming Platform.
+Examples are an [Event Sink Connector](event-sink-connector.md) (which continuously exports event streams from the event streaming platform into an external system such as a cloud services or a relational database) or an Event Processing Application such as a Kafka Streams application and the streaming database [ksqlDB](https://ksqldb.io/).

 ## Implementation